Selection criteria

 The emergency bypass is a prevention mechanism, integrated on drum filters by some producers.
 With this innovation, the contents of the drum filter are not spilled.

-Indeed, when the drum filter is completely saturated, the water level will rise in the drum filter until it reaches the pressure sensors (some drums are without them).
+Indeed, when the drum filter is completely saturated, the water level will rise in the drum filter until it reaches the pressure sensors (some drums do not have them).
 En étant sollicité, ces capteurs vont envoyer un signal activateur aux buses de lavages, afin d’éliminer les déchets qui vont se retrouver dans la gouttière d’évacuation.
 However, if the pressure sensor malfunctions, the nozzles will not activate.
-The water level will continue to rise until it overflows.
-If this happens, there is a risk that the pollutants contained in the water will spill directly into the soil and nearby water sources.
+The water level will therefore continue to rise until it overflows.
+If this happens, there is a risk of pollutants contained in the water being discharged directly into the soil and nearby water bodies.
 The emergency bypass is there to avoid this.

-In summary, the emergency bypass is a tank used to hold back water that is expected to overflow and will therefore slow the progression of water, while preventing a spill of a potentially dangerous substance.
+In summary, the emergency bypass is a tank used to retain water that would otherwise overflow, thus slowing down the water’s progression while preventing the discharge of a potentially dangerous substance.

 Protective hoods (drip, mist, corrosion)